 One out of every three people reports struggling with insomnia.

-It turns out that these wakeful periods in the middle of the night might not be abnormal after all.
-In looking at the history of human sleep, documented evidence shows that from the beginning of time, our rest was divided into periods.
-This practice is known as biphasic or segmented sleep, and it might be the most natural and healthy way to get our z’s.
+However, these wakeful periods in the middle of the night might not be so abnormal.
+In looking at the history of human sleep, documented evidence shows that people would purposely divide their rest into periods.
+This practice in sleep science is known as biphasic or segmented sleep.

 History of Ancient Human Sleep

-Instead of feeling concern over being awake during the middle of the night, citizens would use this time for prayer, reflection, sex, chores, reading by candlelight and visiting friends.
+Instead of feeling concerned over being awake during the middle of the night, citizens would use this time for prayer, reflection, sex, chores, reading by candlelight, and visiting friends.

-Long working days and regimented factory schedules meant that people could no longer enjoy a leisurely period of rest between sleeping sessions.
-Instead, for efficiency, they began compressing their shuteye into a single cycle (you can learn more about the cycle and its 5 stages here).
+The Industrial Revolution was in its prime during the 19th Century.
+Long working days and regimented factory schedules (including two shifts) meant that people could no longer take a nap break whenever they wanted to.
+Instead, for efficiency, they began compressing their shuteye into a single cycle.
+Similarly to how we approach sleep today.

-With the advent of publicly lit streets and the invention of electricity, urban residents and the upper classes have shifted away from a biphasic schedule.
-They’re beginning to become more conscious of the passage of time and the efficiency that should be afforded during waking hours.
-Doctors started recommending a single session of slumber instead of two distinct periods.
+With the advent of publicly lit streets and electricity, urban residents further shifted away from a biphasic schedule.
+They also became more conscious of the passage of time and the productivity afforded during the waking state.

-By the 1920s all reference to a biphasic or segmented schedule have entirely ceased.
+By the 1920s, all references to a biphasic or segmented sleep schedule had entirely ceased.

-It’s believed that in modern society the pros of this schedule allow for more flexibility.
-And, considering that people with maintenance insomnia may sleep like this naturally, it may be beneficial for them to stop trying to fight a regimented monophasic schedule.
+Also, considering that people with sleep maintenance insomnia may rest like this naturally, it could be beneficial for them to stop trying to fight a regimented monophasic schedule.

 Traditional biphasic sleeping may not be conducive to most people’s schedules because it requires going to bed soon after dusk.
 Many work-related and family obligations require that individuals stay up later and rise at an hour that allows them to get to work on time.

-While some people have enough flexibility to adhere to a routine like this, they may find that biphasic sleeping leaves them feeling fatigued.
+While some people have enough flexibility to adhere to a routine like this, they may find that biphasic sleeping leaves them with a feeling of sleep deprivation and fatigued.
 In cases like this, a monophasic schedule is probably best for them.